18F/accessibility/index.md

 page_title: Home
 ---

-This site is currently in __Draft__ as it is still being built.
+This site is currently in __draft__ as it is still being built.
 It will eventually contain resources for all things accessibility, development best practices, testing guides, and tools.

-Accessibility is one of the most important aspects of modern web development.
-Accessibility means the greatest number of users can view your content.
-It means search engines will be able to read your site more completely.
-Users of all types will have a better experience if you take accessibility concerns into count.
-And least of all, it is a required by law for all federal EIT products to be accessible (with a few minor exceptions).
+## What is accessibility?

+Accessibility is a long word that can do a lot for you and your web products.
+Paying attention to accessibility and developing in a inclusive ways from the beginning of your project means that:

+- the greatest number of users will be able to view your content;
+- search engines will be able to read your site more completely;
+- everyone (everyone!) will have a better experience using your product;
+- and, you'll be following the law (it is required by law that all federal EIT products be accessible, aka '508 compliance').

+### Wait, you said this is something I should do from the _start_ of a project?
+Really?

-Accessibility works best when incorporated into an agile production environment.
-It's very hard to adequately address accessibility concerns at the end of a project, but if taken into account at the beginning, it's quite straight forward and cost effective.
-The best and perhaps only way to ensure this is done, is training and education.
-Every member of a production team should be aware of what accessibility concerns are and a basic understanding of how they are addressed.
+Accessibility works best when incorporated into an agile production environment from the beginning.
+It's very hard to adequately address accessibility concerns at the end of a project, but if taken into account at the beginning, it's quite straightforward and cost-effective.
+Every member of a production team should be aware of what accessibility concerns are and have at least a basic understanding of how they are addressed.

+### I'm still not convinced that this is important

+Designing and developing so that people with many different backgrounds in many parts of their lives can use our products make the experience better for everyone.
+All of us will be differently-abled in different parts of our lives.
+Take a look at Anne Gibson's [Alphabet of Accessibility Issues](https://the-pastry-box-project.net/anne-gibson/2014-july-31) for a great reminder of, well, life happens.

+### I'm convinced now!
+Who should I contact for help if this site isn't enough?

 If you have any questions about accessiblity, 508, or would like help, please reach out on the [GitHub Repo.](https://github.com/18F/accessibility).